ProfessorManhattan/codeclimate-eslint/.config/docs/readme-codeclimate/example.md

 ## Examples

 There are several different ways you can use the Docker container provided by this project.
-For starters, you can test the feature out locally by running:
+For starters, you can test the tool out locally by running:

 ```shell
 docker run -it -v ${PWD}:/work -w /work --rm megabytelabs/{{ slug }}:latest {{ dockerExampleCommand }}